pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 ### Change proposer

-The change-proposer phase provides liveness by allowing the system to make progress when the proposer fails. change-proposers are triggered by timeouts that prevent validators from waiting indefinitely for the proposal to execute.
+The change-proposer phase provides liveness by allowing the system to make progress when the proposer fails. change-proposer phase is triggered by timeouts that prevent validators from waiting indefinitely for the proposal to execute.

 If the timer of a validator expires in round $$r$$, the validator starts a change-proposer phase to move